Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Returns the attribute of token `id`  for the given `key`" ],
+    "Returns the attribute of `id` for the given `key`.", "",
+    "If `id` is a collection id of the token, it returns attributes for collection."
+  ],
   "mutates": false,
   "name": [
-    "PSP30Metadata",
+    "PSP34Metadata",
     "get_attribute"
   ],
   "payable": false,